shokoverse/shokoverse-V1/README.md

 - **Non-Portable**: Platform-specific or non-digital credentials limit shareability and access for students.
 - **Verification Delays**: Slow, manual validation processes reliant on third parties hinder efficiency for validators.

 ## SOLUTION
-Shokoverse uses blockchain to fix Web2 certification flaws, creating a secure, efficient platform for all.

-## SOLUTION